StackDoubleFlow/xref_apply/README.md

 - The traces that correspond to the specific Unity version and platform (`xref_gen.json`).
 You can generate the data with [xref_gen](https://github.com/StackDoubleFlow/xref_gen).
 - The application's il2cpp shared object file (`libil2cpp.so`) and global metadata file (`global-metadata.dat`).

-With those placed inside the `./data` directory, you can run the following command to generate a JSON file containing the addresses of symbols:
+With those placed inside the `./data` directory, you can run the following command to generate a JSON file containing the addresses of any symbols it can find:
 ```
 cargo run --release -- data/libil2cpp.so data/global-metadata.dat data/xref_gen.json
 ```
 The output will be placed in `./data/xref_apply.json`.
+You may see several errors, but it is normal not to be able to sucessfully trace all symbols.
+These can be safely ignored.

 ## Importing into Ghidra